Kidnapping: A serious matter

 Kidnap: The Offence

-Kidnap is the forcible and unlawful detention of another against their will.
+Kidnap is the forcible and unlawful detention of a person against their will.
 It is what is known as a "common law offence" which means the requirements to commit this offence come from cases decided in the higher courts.
 The key part of the offence is that it is an unwanted act on the part of the victim.
 It is a restriction on someone else's liberty by force and, for this reason, it is a serious charge.

 In a kidnap case, expert evidence can be very important.
 For example, it might be suggested that rope or tape has been used to bind a victim and kidnap solicitors might obtain DNA or fibre analysis reports to disprove the allegation.
 Kidnap solicitors can also obtain cell site analysis from the use of mobile phones to prove where and when someone was in a particular place.
 It may be that kidnap solicitors can also obtain CCTV evidence, if available, to back up a client's case.
 If the police failed to obtain the CCTV evidence then experienced kidnap solicitors may look at having the case thrown out as an abuse of process.